Baron Munchausen's Dream

-Baron Munchausen's Dream (Les Hallucinations du baron de Münchausen), also known as Les Aventures de baron de Munchausen and Monsieur le Baron a trop bien dîné, is a 1911 French short silent film directed by Georges Méliès.
+Baron Munchausen's Dream (Les Hallucinations du baron de Münchausen), also known as Les Aventures de baron de Munchausen and Monsieur le Baron a trop bien dîné, is a 1911 French short silent film in the fantasy film genre, directed by Georges Méliès.

 Synopsis

 After an evening of entertaining guests with lavish food and drink, a drunk Baron Munchausen is carried to his bed, underneath a huge Rococo mirror.
 He soon drifts into heavy sleep, only to experience a variety of disturbing and otherworldly dreams.
 An idyllic scene of couples dancing in a park gives way to a violent tableau of Ancient Egyptian design; the Three Graces, standing in classical poses, become three frog-like monsters and then three halberdiers.

 Awaking briefly, the Baron checks his reflection in a mirror to ensure all is well, then drifts back into dreams: his bed seems to dance about in an Orientalist landscape, and then it is attacked by giant grasshopper and a clown.
 Believing himself to be awake, the Baron approaches a fountain attended by women, who then make snow pour down upon him.
 They are replaced by a mythic figure who disappears down a well.
 The Baron next dreams himself in Hell, attacked by demons, a dragon, and a spider woman, and then outside a garrison where soldiers are shooting at him.

 Finally back in his room, and again thinking he has woken up, the Baron finds himself attacked by a grinning Man in the Moon who transforms into a bespectacled elephant.
 Lifting a heavy piece of furniture, the Baron hurls it toward the dreams, breaking the mirror and sending him falling down into the outdoors, where he is hooked on an iron fence and has to be rescued.
 A final scene shows the Baron, much the worse for his experience, attended by servants.